-We will be holding focused meetings with key stakeholders, a community drop-in session and online questionnaire.
-This is open to parents, carers & families, community councils and school staff and any other groups identified through the engagement process.
+We will be holding focused meetings with key stakeholders.
+These will be open to parents, carers & families, community councils and school staff, pupils and any other groups identified through the engagement process.

-The purpose of the drop-in session is to provide an overview of the sustainable learning estate strategy.
+The purpose of the drop-in session is to provide an overview of the sustainable learning estate strategy to anyone in the Moray community.